1. NewBo City Market

 6. Cedar Rapids Museum of Art

-On the third Thursday of every month from 5-8 p.m. admission is free at the Cedar Rapids Museum of Art.
+From July through Labor Day and throughout the year on the third Thursday of every month from 5-8 p.m. admission is free at the Cedar Rapids Museum of Art.
 The Museum’s collection is particularly strong in American art, especially from the first half of the 20th century.
 There are a number of artists the Museum holds in great depth – including the world’s largest collection of works of art by Grant Wood.

 7. Veterans Memorial Building